Delete search term

 Academia-Industry Training India

-The Academia-Industry Training (AIT) India supports researchers from Switzerland and India who want to turn their science into business.
+The Academia-Industry Training (AIT) India program supports researchers from Switzerland and India who want to turn their science into business.
 Whether you are working on a startup idea or have already launched a startup based on your applied research, this program helps you explore the Indian and Swiss innovation ecosystems and brings you closer to a market-ready solution.

 For over a decade, the AIT India has been empowering researchers to become sciencepreneurs.
 The program is funded by the Swiss Leading House South Asia.
 Together with our partners Swissnex in India and STARTUP CAMPUS we design this program to support participants in exploring the potential of their innovations in the Indian and Swiss markets.